hiker/fab_new/Documentation/source/site-specific-config.rst

     my_new_mpicc = Mpicc(MyNewCompiler)
     ToolRepository().add_tool(my_new_mpicc)

-It is important that the same instance is added to the tool repository and to the compiler wrapper - this will allow the wrapper and the wrapped compiler to share flags.
-If for example a flag is added to `my_new_compiler`, this flag will automatically be used when the wrapper `my_new_mpicc` is used.
+When creating a completely new compiler and compiler wrapper as in the example above, it is strongly recommended to add the new compiler instance to the tool repository as well.
+This will allow the wrapper and the wrapped compiler to share flags.
+For example, a user script can query the ToolRepository to get the original compiler and modify its flags.
+These modification will then automatically be applied to the wrapper as well:

 .. code-block::
     :linenos:
     :caption: Sharing flags between compiler and compiler wrapper

-    gcc = Gcc()
-    mpicc = Mpicc(gcc)
+    tr = ToolRepository()
+    my_compiler = tr.get_tool(Category.C_COMPILER, "my_compiler")
+    my_mpicc = tr.get_tool(Category.C_COMPILER, "mpicc-my_compiler")

-    gcc.add_flags(["-a", "-b"])
+    my_compiler.add_flags(["-a", "-b"])

-    assert mpicc.flags == ["-a", "-b"]
+    assert my_mpicc.flags == ["-a", "-b"]